 In November 2005, the show entitled “Cose (quasi) mai viste.
 Idee, processi e progetti della ricerca artistica italiana degli anni Sessanta e Settanta” curated by Mario de Candia and Patrizia Ferri (six encounters: Innocente–Lombardo–Mambor; Patella–Pignotti–Ricciardi; Bignardi–Carrino–Gioli; Angeli–Baruchello–Pisani; Di Sarro–Schifano–Zaza; Accardi–Boetti–Kounellis; catalogue published by Gangemi Editore) was launched with the contribution and patronage of the Municipality of Rome, the Council Office for Cultural Policies and the Superintendence of Cultural Heritage.

-The Centre’s new location houses also the Luigi Di Sarro Historical Archives with the library, constituted by the Di Sarro Heritage, which contains books and artistic catalogues (literature, philosophy, sciences, theatre, music and other fields) that belonged to Luigi Di Sarro, found in Rome and abroad, published before March 1979, currently under cataloging.
+The Centre’s new location houses also the Luigi Di Sarro Archives with the library, constituted by the Di Sarro Heritage, which contains books and artistic catalogues (literature, philosophy, sciences, theatre, music and other fields) that belonged to Luigi Di Sarro, found in Rome and abroad.
 The books and catalogues have been often used by art history students in occasion of Degrees and Masters.
-The all materials about the Centre’s activities can be consulted by scholars and art historians (by appointment): posters/papers, invitation postcards, catalogues, recordings, press clippings, photographs, videos and more about the curricula of featured artists.
+Also the all materials about the Centre’s activities can be consulted by scholars and art historians (by appointment): posters/papers, invitation postcards, catalogues, recordings, press clippings, photographs, videos and more about the curricula of featured artists.